jnozzi/cocoadev.com/SiteContent/General/Xcode.markdown

 *A new tab
 *A new window

-As with optional navigation, '''all''' of the navigation actions listed above can be augmented with shift-option.
+As with optional navigation, **all** of the navigation actions listed above can be augmented with shift-option.
 Try them yourself!

 === Tying it all together: The two workflows ===

 There are basically two ways to use Xcode 4.

-#'''Open one tab for each file.'''
-When you want to work on a file you don't currently have open, Option-navigate to it.
+#**Open one tab for each file.** When you want to work on a file you don't currently have open, Option-navigate to it.
 When you're done working on a file, close its tab.
-#'''Open one tab for each task.'''
-Have one tab for project management, one for source editing, one for interface editing, one for build logs, and one for debugging.
+#**Open one tab for each task.** Have one tab for project management, one for source editing, one for interface editing, one for build logs, and one for debugging.
 Use Behaviors to automatically switch tabs when needed (e.g., when a build fails or the program crashes).

 == History ==

-Xcode replaced an older IDE called [[ProjectBuilder]], which dated back into the NeXT days.
+Xcode replaced an older IDE called General/ProjectBuilder, which dated back into the NeXT days.
 (Xcode 3.x was clearly descended from it.)

 Xcode 3 and older used the GNU Compiler Collection (GCC) for the build toolchain, and the GNU Debugger (GDB) for the debugger.
 As noted above, these have since been replaced.

 Some Xcode features have come and gone.
 For example:

-* [[FixAndContinue]], which let you make a change to one file, recompile it, and load it into the running executable, WITHOUT quitting, relinking, and relaunching the whole thing… when it worked.
+* General/FixAndContinue, which let you make a change to one file, recompile it, and load it into the running executable, WITHOUT quitting, relinking, and relaunching the whole thing… when it worked.
-* [[ZeroLink]], used only during development to speed up compiling by skipping the linking step and instead having the executable load the .o files as needed.
+* General/ZeroLink, used only during development to speed up compiling by skipping the linking step and instead having the executable load the .o files as needed.
 Many developers accidentally left this on in Release builds and shipped non-functioning executables to testers and/or end users.
 In the end, the time savings was negative.

 === Xcode 4 ===

-As of 4.x, [[InterfaceBuilder]] is part of Xcode; it's the nib/xib and storyboard editors.
+As of 4.x, General/InterfaceBuilder is part of Xcode; it's the nib/xib and storyboard editors.

 Xcode 4 uses Apple's own Clang compiler, and introduced a related Low-Level Debugger (LLDB).